dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T864: Hierarchy can lead to inequality and power imbalances.
+### T864: Hierarchies can create power imbalances and inequality.

 |Support|
 |---|